 The snow is low

 And starting to slow; The temperature’s rising so flowers will grow.
 March forth!
 March forth!
 Old winter is heading back north!
 My face is pale, And my muscles are frail; Been biding in hiding – a somnolent snail.
 March forth!
 March forth!
 Old winter is heading back north!
 Rise up from bed; Put awake in your head; The birds are a’singing; the cardinals are red.
 March forth!
 March forth!
 Old winter is heading back north!
 Let’s play today And shout a hooray, A spring in your step as you whistle away.
 March forth!
 March forth!
 Old winter is heading back north!
 The skies are fair; There’s hope in the air; We’ll tackle our troubles with nary a care.
 March forth!
 March forth!
 Old winter is heading back north!
-(To anyone living in temperate zones south of the equator: apologies for this hemisphere-centric poem) My 60th year in 60,000 words Day 191: 146 words, TOTAL = 31,242; 28,758 remaining |
+(To anyone living in temperate zones south of the equator: apologies for this hemisphere-centric poem) My 60th year in 60,000 words Day 191: 146 words, TOTAL = 31,242; 28,758 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |